Chandan Yatra: Bahara Chandana

 Bahara Chandana starts from Akshaya Tritiya and continues for 21 days.
 Construction of the chariots for the annual Ratha Yatra festival starts from Akshaya Tritiya.

-On the first 21 days the representative idols of the main deities of the Jagannath temple as well as five Shivalingas known as the Pancha Pandava are taken in a procession from the Singhadwara or the Lion Gate of the Jagannatha temple at Puri to the Narendra Tirtha tank.
-The deities Madanamohana, Bhudevi, Sridevi and Ramakrishna participate in this yatra for 21 days.
+On the first 21 days the representative idols of the main deities of the Jagannath temple as well as five shiva idols known as the Pancha Mahadeva or Pancha Pandava are taken in a procession from the Singhadwara or the Lion Gate of the Jagannatha temple at Puri to the Narendra Tirtha tank.
+The deities Madanamohana, Bhudevi, Sridevi and Rama(young Balabhadra) krishna (young krishna) participate in this yatra for 21 days.
 The deities are taken on two chapas (boats), namely, Nanda and Bhadra, on an excursion around the Narendra Tritha.
 After various rituals the deities are taken to the Narandra pond located near the Jagannath Temple and they are placed on grandly decorated boats for an evening cruise of the tank.
 As per rituals, Kotha Karana servitors of temple belonging to Karana community act as the protective force and security of Lord Jagannath accompanying the Lord in his journey with swords and knife.